Home » Why Your Toilet Clogs With Nothing In It and How You Can Fix It

 Why Older Toilets Clog Easily

 If you live in an older home, your toilet may be the original model from when the house was built.
-These toilets were made to use much more water per flush than modern ones do, which may contribute to frequent clogs.
+These toilets just don’t create as much water pressure per flush efficiently like modern toilets do, which may contribute to frequent clogs.
 Also, older toilets may have more worn-out parts that affect the flushing mechanism.

 Would a New Toilet Flush Better?